-After returning from my graduate study in Arizona in the USA, I've been regularly traveling the world on planes and cruise ships.
+After my graduate study in Arizona in the USA, I've been regularly traveling the world on planes and cruise ships.

 You will be amazed by the rich history and geography of this green subtropical island; seen by you, me and usually along with my Dutch husband, a resident of Southeast Asia and Taiwan since 1992.

 The Portuguese put the island on their maps as Ilha Formosa, "the beautiful island", because its lush tropical forests on the central mountain range are visible from the sea.
 Taiwan's first contact with the West came with the Dutch 'VOC' East India Company traders settling in Tainan in Southern Taiwan in 1624, followed by the Spanish in Tamsui and Keelung in the North in 1626.
 Traces of Dutch, Spanish, French, German, British, Canadian, American and half a century of colonial Japanese influence from 1895-1945 still exist.
 All mixed with local Taiwanese, Chinese and indigenous culture.

 Roughly the size of Switzerland (or Delaware and Maryland combined), the mountainous and alpine island of Taiwan has the largest number and density of high mountains in the world: 160 of them are above 3000 meters.
 Located near the Tropic of Cancer, Jade mountain is the highest peak in East Asia, at 3952 meters (almost 13000 feet) and still rising by a centimeter or more a year due to seismic activity; Taiwan is located on the 'ring of fire'